 A few weeks back, I switched from my local cable company to Verizon FIOS for phone and internet.
-I could get a faster connection for a lower price, so it seemed like a great value.
+I could get a faster connection for a lower price, which seemed like a great value.

-The wireless router that’s included in the hardware was almost constantly fritzing out, requiring reboots.
-After a number of customer service calls over two weeks, I finally convinced a phone agent to send me a replacement box.
+The wireless router included in the hardware was constantly fritzing out, requiring reboots.
+After several customer service calls over two weeks, I finally convinced a phone agent to send me a replacement box.

 After waiting (I'm sure the 2nd-level tech was being kept 100% busy, being a more expensive resource and all, typical MBA thinking would say), the 1st-level tech (1LT) and I and the 2nd-level tech (2LT) had a discussion like this:

 - 1LT: What operating system are you using?

 - Me: Well, one machine is Windows 7 Professional, the other is Mac OSX Snow Leopard, why does that matter?

 - 1LT: (typing furiously)

 - 1LT: Have you tried changing the wireless channel?